thoughtbot/ios-on-rails/release/ios-on-rails.md

         [self.mapView removeAnnotations:[toRemove allObjects]];
     }

-Taking advantage of the `intersectSet:` and `minusSet:` methods lets us create a set of annotations `toAdd` and a set `toRemove`.
+Taking advantage of the `-intersectSet:` and `-minusSet:` methods lets us create a set of annotations `toAdd` and a set `toRemove`.
 For a deeper explanation of this method, go ahead and read the full article.

 ### Checking Event Equality

-The set methods `intersectSet:` and `minusSet:` call the method `isEqual` on each NSObject in the set.
-So, we need to overwrite this method on HUMEvent.
+The set methods `-intersectSet:` and `-minusSet:` call the method `-isEqual:` on each NSObject in the set.
+So, we need to overwrite this method on `HUMEvent`.

 	// HUMEvent.m